Andy Rinehart focuses his practice on patent litigation matters.

 On March 5, 2014, Kilpatrick Townsend was successful on behalf of Motorola Mobility in winning summary judgment against EON Corp.
 IP Holdings, LLC less than three weeks before trial, in a case that had been pending in the District of Delaware for nearly three and one-half years.
 The court’s grant of summary judgment was decided on the relatively uncommon ground of invalidity by indefiniteness, and entirely invalidated EON’s patent, ending the case at the district court.
 On May 6, 2015, the Federal Circuit, in a unanimous opinion, affirmed summary judgment granted by the District of Delaware.
 EON Corp.
 IP Holdings, LLC v.
 FLO TV Inc., No. 10-812-RGA, 2014 WL 906182 (D. Del.
 Mar.
 4, 2014).

 As lead trial counsel to the inventor and patent owner, obtained a verdict of willful infringement and an award of $20.3 for past damages after a seven day jury trial in the Eastern District of Texas.
-The issues of enhanced damages, attorneys’ fees and the amount of the on-going royalty are under consideration by the Court.
+The Court increased the award to $23.6 million after ruling on post-trial motions.
 The two related inter partes review hearings resulted in an exceedingly rare final determination upholding the patentability of all challenged claims.

 Wake Forest University School of Law, J.D.
 (2013) cum laude